srirambaskaran/distributed-community-detection/README.md

 [Movielens dataset(small)](https://grouplens.org/datasets/movielens/latest/)

+### Abstract from the paper:

+> A number of recent studies have focused on the statistical properties of networked systems such as social networks and the World-Wide Web.
+Researchers have concentrated particularly on a few properties which seem to be common to many networks: **the small-world property, power-law degree distributions, and network transitivity**.
+In this paper, we highlight another property which is found in many networks, the property of community structure, in which **network nodes are joined together in tightly-knit groups between which there are only looser connections**.

 ## Possible Usecases

 - (Movie Lens) Identify tight knit groups in the network, provide customized services to them.